Rwn-A/cfdeez/README.md

 discritization schemes are currently not configurable.

 Features:
-- 🔃 2D incompressible flow (mostly works but is unstable so not part of the repo yet.)
+- 🔃 2D incompressible flow (steady-state is still unstable and not included right now.)
 - ✅ 2D transport
 - ✅ Unstructured meshes
 - ✅ Transient and steady-state